Efficient algorithms to solve atom reconfiguration problems. II. The assignment-rerouting-ordering (aro) algorithm: Ordering subroutine

 \section{Ordering subroutine}

-Following Sec.~\ref{sec:ordering}, the ordering subroutine seeks to order the path system and convert it into a (valid) ordered path system.
+The ordering subroutine (briefly explained in Sec.~\ref{sec:ordering}) seeks to order the path system and convert it into a (valid) ordered path system.
 It is the central module of the aro algorithm and consists of finding the order in which to execute the moves so that each token is displaced at most once~(Fig.~\ref{fig:fig1a}a).